Draft (sports): NFL

+First-, second-, and third-round picks are considered high draft picks drafted to be long-term starters for the team that selected them.
+NFL players who are drafted in this range and fail to develop into starters for their original team are thus considered busts.
+This label particularly applies for 1st-round picks, who are considered to be premium talents.
 One of the most frequently cited examples of a draft bust in the NFL is Ryan Leaf, who was selected second overall in the 1998 NFL draft by the San Diego Chargers, after the Indianapolis Colts had selected future Hall of Famer Peyton Manning.
 The Chargers had chosen Leaf over future Hall of Famers Charles Woodson, Randy Moss, and Alan Faneca, as well as six future Pro Bowlers.

 Despite being described as being equal in talent to Manning prior to the draft, Leaf only managed to play two seasons with the Chargers and start 18 games (winning only four) for them before being released in 2000.
 Leaf played only three further games for the Dallas Cowboys, and was out of the league by 2002.

 Tony Mandarich and JaMarcus Russell, two other frequently cited draft busts, are examples of players whose status as busts are amplified by their placements in the draft: